ClearCB/ProyectVLCShuffle/README.md

 After all this, we will make a program to executa VLC and to get all the songs.
 So we need to create a folder called "library" in which we will have the songs we have to make the list.

 To make this proces, we will have to import three basics libraries from python to execute the program (subprocess, shlex and os)

+From last, we will make an other program to extract the playlist.